DHTMLX/gantt-docs/data/api/gantt_init.md

 [fit_tasks](api/gantt_fit_tasks_config.md) setting.

 If you want the time scale to be dynamically adjusted according to the date range, you can either skip these parameters or [manage the time range dynamically](desktop/configuring_time_scale.md#range).

+{{note This method resets custom layers added to the timeline area via the api/gantt_addtasklayer.md and api/gantt_addlinklayer.md methods.
+Therefore, you need to redefine these ones after calling the **gantt.init** method in order for custom layers to be displayed on a page.}}